strimzi/strimzi.github.io/_posts/2019-07-22-http-bridge-intro.md

 Such situations include resource constrained devices, network availability and security considerations.
 Interaction with the bridge is similar to the native Apache Kafka clients but using the semantics of an HTTP REST API.
 The inclusion of the HTTP Bridge in Strimzi enhances the options available to developers when building applications with Apache Kafka.

+If you liked this blog post, star us on [GitHub](https://github.com/strimzi/strimzi-kafka-operator) and follow us on [Twitter](https://twitter.com/strimziio) to make sure you don't miss any of our future blog posts!